 The Opera Club of The Villages encourages all lovers of good music who are residents of The Villages to attend our regular monthly meetings and the special performances scheduled.
 You do not have to sing or know all about opera - a love of good music is our only requirement.
 Members as well as visitors are welcome.

 The main mission of the Opera Club is to collect donations from members and friends, or from special fund raising events, to fund the Harold S. Schwartz Music Scholarships, which are awarded to graduating high school seniors from Lake, Marion and Sumter Counties, who are planning to pursue music education in college.

-In the past two years we have awarded almost $50,000 to deserving students.
+In the past two years we have awarded $60,000 to deserving students.

 In addition to checking the Recreation News of The Villages "Daily Sun," you may receive advance notice of upcoming events, as well as news about the club by signing up for email.
 To get on our mailing list or to change an exisiting email address, please contact Roy Ullrich at email@example.com.

-Because we have outgrown the room in which our meetings have taken place for the past several years, we are now switching to the Lincoln Theater of the Laurel Manor Recreation Center.
-Beginning in February 2014, we will be holding out meetings on the fourth Thursday of the month at 7:00 p.m.
-The exception will be November and December 2014, where Thanksgiving and Christmas fall on the fourth Thursday and we will revert to the first Thursday in the Madison Room.
+Because we have outgrown the room in which our meetings have taken place for the past several years, we have switched to the Lincoln Theater of the Laurel Manor Recreation Center.
+Beginning in February 2014, we have held out meetings on the fourth Thursday of the month at 7:00 p.m.
+The exception will be November and December 2014, where Thanksgiving and Christmas fall on the fourth Thursday and we will make alternate arrangements yet to be determined.

 March 2014 Opera Club Meeting

 On Thursday, March 27, a group of performers from the University of Florida in Gainesville appeared at our meeting to talk about and sing excerpts from a new opera being world premiered on Thursday, April 17, 2014 at the Curtis M. Phillips Center for the Performing Arts in Gainesville.